 Easy Eggnog Cookie Cups

-After Thanksgiving last month, I continue to have pie on the brain.
+After Thanksgiving, I continue to have pie on the brain.
 I mean, it’s PIE!
 And I am a bit disappointed because we didn’t get our Chocolate cream pie this year.

 So while thinking of a fun new Christmas Cookie I can make this year, sitting here drinking my eggnog, thinking about a chocolate cream pie, it just hit me!